Evidence Based Practices

 Presenting Problems: Court jurisdiction for infant and toddler abuse/neglect concerns

-Exclusions: Referrals only from court (limited availability)
+Exclusions: Referrals only from court (limited availability) or MDHHS

 Format: Supportive visitation, individual and family therapy